-The National Ballet of Canada’s 2019/20 Choreographic Workshop is the first under CreativAction, a new initiative to share the company’s resources, develop Canadian choreographic talent and support the Toronto dance community.
+The National Ballet of Canada’s Choreographic Workshop is a platform that provides company dancers and independent choreographers the opportunity to create works in collaboration with the company’s artists, music and production staff, within the National Ballet’s facilities.
+The workshop is part of CreativAction, an initiative to share the company’s resources, develop Canadian choreographic talent and support the Toronto dance community.

 Last season, National Ballet dancers Elena Lobsanova, Joe Chapman, Nicholas Rose, Kota Sato, Thomas Leprohon and independent choreographers Lucy Rupert and Kalaisan Kalaichelvan developed work through the Choreographic Workshop.
 During lockdown this spring, Mr. Sato and Mr. Chapman reimagined their creations for film.

 Second Soloist Kota Sato created Trio Sonata for Corps de Ballet member Alexander Skinner, set to music by Antonio Vivaldi.
 During lockdown, Mr. Sato and Mr. Skinner created a digital version to share with you.
 The video was shot by Mr. Skinner’s sister on location in their hometown of Ottawa and edited by Mr. Sato.